Early Life

 Western Service

 After the Mexican-American War, army officials promoted Ewell to captain in 1849 and assigned him to the New Mexico Territory.
-In 1859, Apache warriors led by the famous American Indian leader Cochise wounded Ewell during a skirmish.
+In 1859, Apache warriors led by the famous Native American Indian leader Cochise wounded Ewell during a skirmish.

-Civil War
+Richard Ewell in the Civil War

 Confederate Officer

 In 1860, Ewell fell ill and returned to Virginia to recuperate.
 While there, his home state seceded from the Union.
-Forced to choose between his country and his state, Ewell resigned his commission in the United States Army on May 7, 1861, and joined the Virginia Provincial Army as a cavalry colonel.
+Forced to choose between his country and his state, Ewell resigned from his commission in the United States Army on May 7, 1861, and joined the Virginia Provincial Army as a cavalry colonel.
 By June 17, Ewell received a commission as a brigadier-general in the Confederate Army.
-Ewell served with General P. G. T. Beauregard’s Army of the Potomac and saw limited action at the First Battle of Bull Run.
+Ewell served with General P. G. T. Beauregard and his Army of the Potomac and saw limited action at the First Battle of Bull Run.

 Jackson’s Valley Campaign